csc-369-2021-fall/csc-369-student/chapters/Chapter2.md

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Parallel Processing Logs
 Consider the cybersecurity task of examining web server logs.
-Specifically, read/skim this article in groups of three:
+Specifically, read/skim this article:
 <a href="https://resources.infosecinstitute.com/topic/log-analysis-web-attacks-beginners-guide/">Log Analysis</a>.

 Once you have read the article, consider the problem of running Scalp on a single log.
 Probably not an issue.
 Consider running it on a very large log (web server logs can get very very big).